-A 2022 review from CADTH evaluated the evidence for the use of semaglutide in people who are living with overweight or obesity.
-The recommendation was made before the publication of the SELECT trial (Table 15), which found semaglutide reduced the risk of CV events more than placebo in adult patients with CV disease who are living with overweight or obesity.
+A 2022 review from CADTH evaluated the evidence for the use of semaglutide in people who are overweight or obese.
+The recommendation was made before the publication of the SELECT trial (Table 15), which found semaglutide reduced the risk of CV events more than placebo in adult patients with CV disease who are overweight or obese.
 Evidence cited for the reasoning for the recommendation was the lack of data demonstrating preventing or reducing the risk of weight-related comorbidities (e.g., HTN, CV disease).
 There was also insufficient evidence for improvements in health-related quality of life with the use of semaglutide.